vertilia/text/README.md

 - `$message` Message in source language to translate.

 #### Return value
-Message translated to target language (or original message if translation not found).
+Message translated into target language (or original message if translation not found).

 #### Example 1: base class, no translation
 ```php